-Mapped to Health and Social Care Standards.
-HSC 330: Support individuals to access and use services and facilities.
+Additional information about the unit: Relationship to occupational standards - provided with the unit Mapped to Health and Social Care Standards.
+Relationship to occupational standards - provided by the sector HSC 330: Support individuals to access and use services and facilities.
 HSC 3111: Promote the equality, diversity, rights and responsibilities of individuals.
 AHP 17: Assist and support individuals to use total communication systems.
 HSC 31: Promote effective communication for and about individuals.
 HSC 41: Use and develop methods and systems to record and report.
 HSC 366: Support individuals to represent their own needs and wishes at decision making forums.
 HSC 368: Present individuals' needs and preferences.
-CHS 99: Refer individuals to specialist services for treatment and care PE 1: Enable individuals to make health choices and decisions. arrangements for the unit: The nature of this unit means that most of the evidence must come from real work activities.
-Simulation can onle be used in exceptional circumstances for example: Where performance is critical or high risk, happens infrequently or happens frequently but the presence of an assessor/observer would prevent the independent advocacy relationship developing.
-Simulation must be discussed and agreed in advance with the External Verifier.
-The evidence must reflect, at all times, the policies and procedures of the workplace, as linked to current legislation and the values and principles for good practice in independent advocacy.
+CHS 99: Refer individuals to specialist services for treatment and care PE 1: Enable individuals to make health choices and decisions.
+Guidance for developing assessment arrangements for the unit: